Challenges for Reinforcement Learning in Quantum Circuit Design: Conclusion

 \section{Conclusion}

-We introduced the \textit{Quantum Circuit Designer}, a unified framework for benchmarking RL for the use in low-level quantum control.
-Furthermore we motivated and proposed an initial set of challenges for both quantum architecture search and quantum circuit optimization, including the composition of unitary operations and the preparation of quantum states.
-Benchmark results for various state-of-the-art model-free RL algorithms showed the soundness of the proposed framework, as well as current challenges to be redeemed in order for RL to be widely applicable for quantum control.
+We introduced \texttt{qcd-gym}, a framework for benchmarking RL for use in low-level quantum control.
+Furthermore, we motivated and proposed an initial set of objectives for both quantum architecture search and quantum circuit optimization, including the composition of unitary operations and the preparation of quantum states.
+Benchmark results for various state-of-the-art model-free RL algorithms and comparisons to a random and an evolutionary optimization baseline showed RL's competitiveness for QCD while ensuring the soundness of the proposed framework.
+Those empirical results also highlighted current challenges to be overcome for RL to be widely applicable for quantum control.